-To integrate this data for your use in license and asset management within FlexNet Manager Suite, release 2022 R1 includes a connector that imports normalized data from Normalize v5 into your compliance database.
+To integrate this data for your use in license and asset management within FlexNet Manager Suite, release 2023 R1 includes a connector that imports normalized data from Normalize v5 into your compliance database.
 The imported data includes:

-- Records of inventory devices (for both physical servers and virtual machines) found in your environment by the inventory tools (such as Microsoft SCCM or BMC ADDM) that are feeding into Normalize v5 - Details of applications recognized within your enterprise through those tools - Installation records that link the found software to the inventory devices where it is installed - Details of end-users who log onto the inventory devices - Where available, records of application usage (how often, and for how long, an end-user utilized an application).
+- Records of inventory devices (for both physical servers and virtual machines) found in your environment by the inventory tools (such as Microsoft Endpoint Configuration Manager (previously Microsoft SCCM) or BMC ADDM) that are feeding into Normalize v5 - Details of applications recognized within your enterprise through those tools - Installation records that link the found software to the inventory devices where it is installed - · Details of end-users who log onto the inventory devices - Where available, records of application usage (how often, and for how long, an end-user utilized an application).